PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 Follow the runbook in the [cadwr-landuse README](https://github.com/ccmmf/cadwr-landuse) (and [`docs/harmonization_v0.1.md`](https://github.com/ccmmf/cadwr-landuse/blob/main/docs/harmonization_v0.1.md)).
-Do not paste the full pixi step list here.

 When finished, publish the cadwr `03-final/` output and point env at it: